20) Scream 3: Opening Scene (0:00:00-0:09:25)

 “How do you watch this shit over and over?”

-I laugh every time.
+I chuckle every time.
 Why do we watch these movies over and over?
 What is it about slasher movies that some people gravitate to?
 That’s another question answered for another post.

 Stu impatiently waits to see Jamie Lee Curtis’ breasts, in which Randy has to explain how virgin characters never get naked, leading us to our infamous rules of surviving a horror movie.